Skip to main content

 Upload Validation Errors

 Some invalid uploads are rejected synchronously by the create endpoint instead of becoming failed parser jobs.
-These errors return an HTTP error response and do not produce a completed async parsing result.
+These errors return an HTTP error response before a parsing job is created.

 Human Review

-Set needs_human_review to true to mark the job as requiring manual review where enabled for your team.
-Human review is useful for high-impact workflows, low-quality scans, complex multi-page reports, or reports where your application needs a higher-confidence extraction path.
+Set needs_human_review to true to request manual review where enabled for your team.
+Do not use this field as a substitute for your application’s own clinical review or validation requirements.
 Human review is not enabled for every team by default.
 Contact your account manager before depending on it in production.
 If your team is not enabled for human review, creating a job with needs_human_review=true returns a 400 response:

 Error